Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-11-27-Rokheya-Shekhawat-Hossain-Sultana’s-Dream.md

 # World and Others: 4/9.
 The city looked like a nice garden because they forbade rail, cars, and freight, and only aerial conveyances were allowed.
 They also absorbed water from clouds, making the whole city fine all the time.
-Their chief food is fruits.
+Their chief food is fruit.
 Most of the equipment is driven by clear energy like sun-heat and electricity.
+I was a bit touched by this facade.

-# Overall: 3/9.
+# Overall: 2/9.
 Works like this seemed to smear the feminism.
 It would be more appropriate to write out the real struggle and obstacles women faced.